eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Relying Party Instance is a combination of hardware and software used by a Relying Party to interact with a Wallet Unit.
-A Relying Party can use multiple Relying Party Instances, especially in case the interactions with the Wallet Unit take place in proximity, for instance, a border control agency at an aiport employing multiple lines where arriving passengers can present their PID.
+A Relying Party can use multiple Relying Party Instances, especially in case the interactions with the Wallet Unit take place in proximity, for instance, a border control agency at an airport employing multiple lines where arriving passengers can present their PID.

 Figure 11 also shows the Relying Party.
 Below that, it shows that each Relying